 Intended outcome Success criteria All disadvantaged pupils are making good progress with reading.
 Formative assessments show progress being made within and across lessons and interventions.
 Summative assessments show good progress.
 Pupils achieve in line with national expectations or above.
-Disadvantaged children achieve expected outcomes or higher at the end of Key Stage 1& 2 in reading, writing (including grammar, punctuation and spelling) and maths.
+Disadvantaged children achieve expected outcomes or higher at the end of Key Stage 1 & 2 in reading, writing (including grammar, punctuation and spelling) and maths.
 Formative assessments show progress being made within and across lessons and interventions.
 Pupils achieve in line with national expectations or above.
 Pupils are on track to achieve end of Key Stage expectations by the end of the year.
-Social and emotional needs are met and no longer causing a barrier to accessing the full curriculum, learning effectively and lacking confidence.
-Formative and summative assessment through pupil voice, parent survey, observations show impact.
+Social and emotional needs are met and no longer cause a barrier to be accessing the full curriculum, learning effectively and lacking Formative and summative assessment through pupil voice, parent survey, observations show impact. confidence.
 Behaviour records evidence impact.
 Higher attainment and progress can be seen through pupil work and assessments.
 Higher levels of engagement seen with breadth of curriculum.
 Increased resilience observed in pupils.
-Pupils understanding of the world beyond the village is broadened and deepened.
+Pupils understanding of the world beyond their own individual village is broadened and deepened.
 Pupil voice shows increased knowledge.
-Confidence and resilience observed to have improved through pupil voice, parent survey and observations.